rjw57/verify-oidc-identity/README.md

 def verify_gitlab_token(token: str) -> dict[str, Any]:
     """
     Verify an OIDC token from GitLab and return the dictionary of claims.
-Raises federatedidentity.FederatedIdentityError if the token failed verification.
+Raises federatedidentity.exceptions.FederatedIdentityError if the token failed verification.
     """
     return verify_id_token(
         token,